Serbia Strong: Background

+Lyrics

 Internet popularity

-Between 2006 and 2008, numerous edits of the video, originally made for the mockumentary TV show Četnovizija, were posted on the Internet, where throughout the mid-2000s many parodies of the meme mocked the video for its aggressively jingoistic nature.
-Famously, a Turkish internet user parodied the sentiment of Serbian nationalists online, with a satirical incoherent rant that ended with the phrase "remove kebab" being repeated.
-Although the meme initially intended to parody racism, the original behind the meme was lost once it became common in alt-right discourse.
+Between 2006 and 2008, numerous edits of the video, originally made for the mockumentary TV show Četnovizija, were posted on the Internet.
+Throughout the 2000s, the video was parodied for its aggressively jingoistic nature.
+Meanwhile, a Turkish internet user parodied the sentiment of Serbian nationalists online, with a satirical incoherent rant beginning with "remove kebab" and ending with the claim that Tupac is alive in Serbia.
+Although the rant initially intended to parody racism, the origins were lost once it became a common phrase in alt-right discourse.

-The meme gained popularity amongst fans of grand strategy computer games by Paradox Interactive, where it referred to the player aiming to defeat the Ottoman Empire or other Islamic nations within the game.
-The word "kebab" was eventually banned from Paradox Interactive's official forums due to its use by the alt-right and ultranationalists.
-Shortly after the Christchurch mosque shootings, the meme was also banned from reddit communities based around Paradox Interactive games.
+The meme gained popularity amongst fans of Hearts of Iron IV and Europa Universalis IV, grand strategy computer games by Paradox Interactive, where it referred to the player aiming to defeat the Ottoman Empire or other Islamic nations within these games.
+The word "kebab" was eventually banned from Paradox Interactive's official forums due to frequent use by the alt-right and other ultranationalists.
+Shortly after the Christchurch mosque shootings, the meme was also banned from Reddit communities based around Paradox Interactive games.
+The meme also appeared in over 800 threads in the r/The_Donald subreddit.

 The song's popularity rose over time with radical elements of many right-wing groups within the West.
 The song is far more famous in the rest of the world than in the Balkans.
-Novislav Đajić, the song's alleged accordion player, has since become a widespread 4chan meme and is called "Dat Face Soldier" or the image itself as "Remove Kebab". Đajić was convicted in Germany for his part in the murder of 14 people during the war resulting in 5 years imprisonment and deportation to another country following his jail sentence in 1997.
+The accordion player (who was speculated to be Novislav Ðajić, however this remains unverified) has since become a widespread 4chan meme and is called "Dat Face Soldier" or the image itself as "Remove Kebab". Đajić himself had been convicted in Germany for his part in the murder of 14 people during the war, resulting in 5 years imprisonment and deportation to another country following his jail sentence in 1997.

-The meme appeared in over 800 threads in the r/The_Donald subreddit and has been made famous by the alt-right.

 Academic research found that in a dataset obtained by scraping Know Your Meme in 2018, "Remove Kebab" constituted 1 of every 200 entries per community in a data set sampled for political memes.
-"Remove Kebab" was particularly common on Gab, a website which "attracts alt-right users, conspiracy theorists, trolls, and high volumes of hate speech".
+"Remove Kebab" was particularly common on Gab, an alt-tech social media platform known for its far-right userbase.